Academic Calendar

 This course provides an introduction to the biodiversity and ecology of organisms found in the world's most biologically rich ecosystem, the tropical rainforest.
 The physical and biotic forces that contribute to this incredible diversity are investigated, and the most serious threats to the conservation of the tropical rainforest ecosystem are explored.
 The course includes a field trip to the Tiputini Biodiversity Station in the lowland rainforest of eastern Ecuador, a visit to a high-elevation cloud forest in the Andes, and travel to other biological and cultural sites in Ecuador.

-Prerequisites: Minimum grade of C- in BIOL 208 and consent of the department.
+Prerequisites: A minimum grade of C- in BIOL 208 and consent of the department.

 BIOL 367